uw-bionlp/ards/README.md

 $ git clone git@github.com:uw-bionlp/ards.git
 ```

-2. As the trained model for this code is not included in the repository, please contact contact Professor Meliha Yetisgen [melihay@uw.edu](mailto:melihay@uw.edu) to gain access to the model.
+2. As the trained model for this code is not included in the repository, please contact Professor Meliha Yetisgen [melihay@uw.edu](mailto:melihay@uw.edu) to gain access to the model.
 Copy the model files to `/ards/model`.

 3. Install Python3 dependencies.
 We recommend doing so using a virtual environment: